 GROSS VERSUS NET BALANCE SHEET PRESENTATION OF OFFSETTING DERIVATIVES ASSETS AND LIABILITIES

-Accounting rules allow the net balance sheet presentation of offsetting assets and liabilities only when the reporting firm has the right to set off these positions.
-Derivatives dealers and their frequent counterparties engage in master netting agreements (MNAs) that cover many derivatives with largely offsetting gross fair values.
-MNAs provide a limited right of setoff that is insufficient (sufficient) for net presentation under IFRS (US GAAP), and they provide control rights to the non-defaulting counterparty that render the timing, completeness, and fairness of any net settlement of the covered derivatives uncertain.
-To provide comparable information regarding the effects of MNAs on financial statements, as of 2013 both IFRS and US GAAP require firms to disclose the gross, reported, and net fair values of derivatives assets and liabilities that are presented net on the balance sheet or are presented gross and covered under enforceable MNAs.
+Accounting principles state that the net presentation of offsetting assets and liabilities on the balance sheet is improper unless the right of setoff exists.
+Derivatives dealers and their frequent counterparties engage in master netting agreements (MNAs) that provide a limited right of setoff that is insufficient (sufficient) for net presentation under IFRS (US GAAP).
+To remedy this presentation difference, as of 2013, IFRS and US GAAP require dealers to disclose the gross, reported, and net amounts of derivatives assets and liabilities that they present net or present gross but cover under enforceable MNAs.

-Keywords: Derivatives, dealers, master netting agreements, gross versus net presentation, disclosure, real effects, credit risk uncertainty
+Keywords: Derivatives; dealers; master netting agreements; gross versus net balance sheet presentation; disclosure; real effects; credit risk uncertainty.

 JEL Classification: G130, G21, M41